 Oscar Micheaux: Homesteader, Bestselling Author, Filmmaker

-Micheaux was one of eleven children born to former slaves.
-Oscar’s father could not read or write but was a hardworking farmer who took good care of his family and was a great role model.
-His mother had received some education and brought her children up reading the Scriptures.
+Micheaux (1884-1951) was one of eleven children born to former slaves.
+Oscar’s father did not read or write but was a hardworking farmer who took good care of his family and was a great role model.
+His mother received some education and brought her children up reading the Scriptures.
 She also taught them about the wisdom of Booker T. Washington.

-When Oscar was born, the family lived near Metropolis, Illinois, but they soon moved to Great Bend, Kansas where Oscar grew up.
-Oscar did well in school, but this set him apart from the other schoolchildren who saw no reason to work so hard.
+When Oscar was born, the family lived near Metropolis, Illinois, but they soon moved to Great Bend, Kansas, where Oscar grew up.
+Micheaux did well in school, but this set him apart from the other schoolchildren who saw no reason to work so hard.
 His dislike of farming coupled with is outsider-status at school led Oscar to drop out of high school to get a job.

-His first job was at a car plant company followed by a job in the mines, but he only stayed long enough to earn money for a train ticket to get to Chicago where his brother was working as a waiter.
+His first job was at a car plant company.
+He accepted a better job working in a mine, but he only stayed long enough to earn money for a train ticket to get to Chicago where his brother was working as a waiter.

 Pullman Jobs Highly Coveted

-Micheaux was assigned to a train run that went from Colorado to Wyoming and Idaho and then on to Oregon.
+Micheaux was delighted when he was assigned to a train run that went from Colorado to Wyoming and Idaho and then on to Oregon.
 He fell in love with the wide open spaces after the congestion of Chicago.
 As he traveled, he also heard that the Rosebud reservation in South Dakota was going to be opened to homesteaders.
 Micheaux had saved his money and wanted to investigate.

-Micheaux visited South Dakota, and with some difficulty found a man with a wagon who was willing to drive a black man around to see the available land.
-In October
+Micheaux stopped off in South Dakota, but the community did not offer any sign of welcome.
+With some difficulty, Micheaux found a man with a wagon who was willing to drive a black man around to see the available land.

-1904 when Micheaux was not quite 21, he committed to taking a property.
-That winter he continued his work as a porter to stockpile more money.
+In October 1904 when Micheaux was not quite 21, he committed to taking a property.
+That winter he continued his work as a porter to save more money.

 In the spring of 1905 he returned to his land and began planting.
 He struggled with the farm, but soon learned to make it profitable.
 His effort paid off.
 He increased the value of his land and began to amass more property.

-He found the white homesteaders friendly, but Micheaux wanted a wife so he returned to Chicago to find someone who would come to South Dakota with him.
+He found the white homesteaders friendly, but Micheaux wanted a wife.
+He returned to Chicago to find someone who would come to South Dakota with him.
 His first choices turned him down, but his marriage proposal to Orlean McCracken, a schoolteacher and daughter of a reverend, was accepted.